EpsilonSolutions/netscaler-command-reference/docs/ica/ica-action/ica-action.md

 <b>accessProfileName</b>
 Name of the ica accessprofile to be associated with this action.

+<b>latencyprofileName</b>
+Name of the ica latencyprofile to be associated with this action.

 ##Example

 set ica action ica_action_1 -accessprofileName profile2

+##unset ica action

+Use this command to remove ica action settings.Refer to the set ica action command for meanings of the arguments.

+##Synopsys

+unset ica action &lt;name> [-accessProfileName] [-latencyprofileName]

 ##rename ica action